The Social Logistics Challenge

 Background

-The Social Logistics Challenge integrates core logistics principals and methods with a search for human-centered solutions for societal issues, in the innovative realm known as social logistics.
+The Social Logistics Challenge integrates core logistics principles and methods with a search for human centered solutions for societal issues, in the innovative realm known as social logistics.
 The challenge presents a unique opportunity for business students to address a relatively under-explored set of questions in collaboration with peers from different fields, integrating their expertise to create business solutions emphasizing social responsibility and awareness.

 This is a team-based virtual contest and GBSN encourages the forming of teams that promote interdisciplinary and multi-university cooperation.